nexmo-community/vonage-events-swift/README.md

 ## Running the project

+Open it in Xcode by running vapor xcode and wait for Xcode to download the packages.

+Set a custom working directory for your project.
+Go to Product > Scheme > Edit Scheme... and set the working directory to the root folder of your project.

-After cloning the project to your machine, open it in Xcode.
-Build and run (CMD + R) and the server will be accessible on port 8080.
+Once done, build and run (CMD + R) and the server will be accessible on port 8080.

 ## Getting Help